 - B. Applicability - 1.
-The design standards in this section generally apply to the street-facing facades of new commercial, institutional, manufacturing and mixed-use buildings within the GMU zone. - 2.
+The design standards in this section apply to new commercial, institutional, manufacturing and mixed-use buildings within the GMU and NMU zones. - 2.
 The standards in this section do not apply to rowhouses or live/work units.
-Rowhouses and live/work units are subject to the design standards in Section 19.505.6 Live/Work Units.

-- 3. The standards in this section do not apply to stand-alone multifamily housing.
-Standalone multifamily buildings are subject to the design standards in Section 19.505.3 Multifamily Housing. - C. Building Design Standards
+Rowhouses and live/work units are subject to the design standards in Section 19.505.5 Rowhouses and Section 19.505.6 Live/Work Units. - 3.
+The standards in this section do not apply to stand-alone multifamily housing.
+Standalone multifamily buildings are subject to the design standards in Section 19.505.3 Multifamily. - C. Building Design Standards

-All buildings that meet the applicability provisions in Subsection 19.505.7.B shall meet the following design standards.
+All buildings that meet the applicability provisions in Subsection 19.505.76.B shall meet the following design standards.

-An applicant may request a variance to the building design standards in Subsection 19.505.7.C through a Type II review, pursuant to Subsection 19.911.3.B.7.
+An applicant may request a variance to the Design Standards in Subsection 19.505.74.C through a Type II review, pursuant to Subsection 19.911.3.B.